terrorizer1980/postman-docs/src/pages/docs/postman/api-documentation/documenting-your-api.md

 You will see a confirmation that your documentation is published, and a link you can visit to view it in the browser.

 > This documentation will be private by default.
-Only other members of your workspace or people you share the collection with will be able to view it.
-You can choose to [publish your documentation](/docs/postman/api-documentation/publishing-your-docs/) publicaly.
+Only people you share the collection with will be able to view it.
+You can [publish your documentation](/docs/postman/api-documentation/publishing-your-docs/) to make it public.

 ![Docs Link](https://assets.postman.com/postman-docs/docs-link.jpg)